Introduction of React Native Linear Gradient

 Example with Range Slider & Percentage window:

-In the example below, one change the colour using the range slider which moves in the range from 0 to 360 or also by editing the range in the percentage box below the range slider.
+In the example below, one changes the color using the range slider, which moves from 0 to 360, or editing the range in the percentage box below the range slider.
 The linear horizontal gradients are already been set up within the code.
-One changes the gradients by editing the below code according to one’s need.
+One changes the gradients by editing the below code according to one’s needs.

 The files used to implement the code below are: